-Progress Both policies have been updated to reflect changes to our sustainability strategy, policies and processes and have been aligned with our most recent disclosures in our UNGC Communication on Progress 100% of our producing/ near term producing operating partners responded to our sustainability metrics requests.
+2023 Modern Slavery KPIs Progress Review and update the ESG Policy and the Code of Conduct Both policies have been updated to reflect changes to our sustainability strategy, policies and processes and have been aligned with our most recent disclosures in our UNGC Communication on Progress 2.Provide metrics from our operating partner assessments 100% of our producing/ near term producing operating partners responded to our sustainability metrics requests.
 Please see page 80 for further information.
-Completion of our corporate governance training and cybersecurity training programme.
+3.Provide and roll out ESG training during the year Completion of our corporate governance training and cybersecurity training programme.